Procedure Information

 - The Conduct Officer presents a closing statement.

 - In closed session the Student Conduct Panel shall review the evidence and witness testimony.
 Using the preponderance of evidence standard, the Student Conduct Panel shall determine by majority vote whether it is more likely than not a violation occurred.
-If the Student Conduct Panel determines a violation occurred, they may also make a recommendation to the Conduct Officer to amend the sanctions(s) imposed.
+If the Student Conduct Panel determines a violation occurred, they may also make a recommendation to the Conduct Officer to amend the remedy or consequence imposed.

-- The Conduct Officer shall provide a written notice of findings, including any sanctions imposed and the appeal process, to the student within three (3) business days after the hearing.
+- The Conduct Officer shall provide a written notice of findings, including any remedy or consequence imposed and the appeal process, to the student within three (3) business days after the hearing.

-Emphasis is placed on the consideration of each individual case rather than attempting to have matching sanctions for specific incidents.
+Emphasis is placed on the consideration of each individual case rather than attempting to have matching remedies and consequences for specific incidents.
 The objectives of the Student Conduct process are to facilitate civility on campus, holistic student development, and personal responsibility.
 Through a fair consideration of all factors in each case, an attempt is made to prevent arbitrary and authoritarian action.
-Sanctions are assigned with a focus on the education of the whole person and, when possible, providing opportunities towards restorative justice.
+Remedies and consequences are assigned with a focus on the education of the whole person and, when possible, providing opportunities towards restorative justice.
 During the entire conduct process, the College works to ensure that the community and student are kept in the forefront of the work and always seeks for ways to link the student with other resources on campus to ensure academic success and preparedness for their future after college.

-One or more sanctions may be imposed for any single violation of the Student Conduct Code.
-Sanctions include, but are not limited to:
+One or more remedies or sanctions may be imposed for any single violation of the Student Conduct Code, including but not limited to:

 - Anger Intervention Assessment.
 A requirement that a student take part in an anger intervention assessment at an off-campus location.
 This could include an assessment or a certified Anger Management program.
 These programs are to be paid for by the student.
 Must be a licensed professional and a letter must be submitted by this professional to show that the requirement has been fulfilled.